zhengli09/LASI_DAD-LD-Reference-Panel/README.md

 1. Broad-scale LD blocks estimated by LDetect and fine-scale LD blocks estimated by BigLD
 2. Variation in LD (varLD) scores that evaluated the regional differences in LD between the LASI-DAD population and four super-populations from the 1000 Genomes Project (1000G), including the African (AFR), European (EUR), South Asian (SAS), and East Asian (EAS) populations. varLD scores were also evaluated across three Indian sub-populations from LASI-DAD.
 3. An LD lookup panel that calculated various LD statistics, including the squared Pearson correlation coefficient (r2) between the phased haplotypes and D-prime statistic (D’), for all pairs of genetic variants within 1 Mb of each other, with pairs of variants having r2 ≥ 0.2 reported in the lookup panel.
-4. An LD reference panel for the polygenic risk score (PRS) analysis.
-The panel is in the HDF5 format that can be directly used by [PRS-CS](https://github.com/getian107/PRScs).
+4. LD matrices for the polygenic risk score (PRS) analysis.
+The data is in the HDF5 format that can be directly used by [PRS-CS](https://github.com/getian107/PRScs).

 ## LD blocks
 [[Download LDetect Blocks]](https://www.dropbox.com/scl/fo/psu2w8yghmm2swcg032l2/AOxm7DgMPmFBIUSqkG-q5Mw?rlkey=f60seqkban8ofxb7wb2uexfh8&st=mh0e84jf&dl=1)